-Sandra Strine is a business leader, entrepreneur, wife and mother, and the co-founder of Leadership Delaware.
-As a leader of Leadership Delaware, she has dedicated her significant experience, network and vision to developing young leaders from among the best and brightest in the First State.
-After growing up in Maine, Sandy met her husband Terry Strine, and settled their family of five in Dover, Delaware, then later relocated to Wilmington, Delaware.
-Sandy worked as a registered nurse, then partnered with her husband as they developed a business investing and managing commercial and residential real estate, and later at her husband’s side in many political and philanthropic endeavors.
-Their expertise in real estate includes investing in apartment buildings, single family homes, office buildings, mini storage, mobile home parks and more.
-Sandy has a special talent in building and renovating properties, is an avid collector, a talented chef, a lover of antiques and art, and has friends from all walks of life.
+Growing up in Maine, Sandy met and married her husband, Terry Strine, then a young officer in the U.S. Coast Guard.
+After he/she had completed his commitment in the Coast Guard, they rejoined IBM and settled their family of three, soon to be five, in Dover, Delaware.
+They later relocated to Wilmington, Delaware, where Sandy worked as a registered nurse, then partnered with her husband as they developed a business investing in and managing commercial and residential real estate, and later at her husband’s side in many political and philanthropic endeavors.
+Her expertise in real estate includes investing in apartment buildings, single family homes, office buildings, mini storage, mobile home parks and more.
+Sandy has a special talent in building and renovating properties, is an avid collector of antiques and art, a talented chef, and has friends from all walks of life.

 After graduating from the University of Delaware with a BA in Communication and a Minor in Italian, where she was a 4-year varsity track & field athlete and captain in her senior year, Lora began her public relations experience as an intern with a marketing firm in Wilmington.
 She then interned with the University of Delaware in Sports Marketing and Operations.
 Lora worked at Discover Card Bank for six years in the New Accounts and Credit Card Disputes departments, leading a team of 15 associates, and then spent eight years at Archmere Academy as the Assistant Director of Institutional Advancement (Communications/Publications Manager).
 While at Archmere, Lora was a member of a three-person team focusing on publications (school directories, annual report, invitations, press releases, school magazine), public relations and fundraising.
 She worked with the school’s Alumni Council, Fathers’ Club and Mothers’ Guild, organizing and supporting alumni/school events.
-Now, as Executive Assistant to Terry Strine, Chairman & CEO of Leadership Delaware, Lora plays a key role in planning and executing the Leadership Delaware program.
+Now, as Program Director and Executive Assistant to Terry Strine, Chairman & CEO of Leadership Delaware, Lora plays a key role in planning and executing the Leadership Delaware program.
 She recently served as Program Assistant of DYLN (Delaware Youth Leadership Network), a high school leadership organization.
 A native of New Jersey, Lora is proud to call Delaware her home.